The Johns Hopkins School of Education is committed to assisting our students during challenging times.

 - Grief and mourning

 All counseling sessions, except as required by law, are confidential.
-No one will know you are using the program unless you share this information with others, either by verbally discussing your participation or by signing a release of information requesting the program to share information with another party.
-JHSAP carefully follows state and federal guidelines pertaining to confidentiality whereby if a counselor becomes aware of harm to self or others, a duty to warn and/or protect may be applicable.
+No one will know you are using the Student Assistance Program unless you share this information with others, either by verbally discussing your participation or by signing a release of information requesting the program to share information with another party.
+MHS carefully follows state and federal guidelines pertaining to confidentiality whereby if a counselor becomes aware of harm to self or others, a duty to warn and/or protect may be applicable.

 Eligibility and Cost